trangtungn/dsa-challenges/challenges/colidity/employment_hero/README.md

 Examples:
 1. Given AA = 5, AB = 0, and BB = 2, the function should return "AABBAABBAA", as explained above.

-2. Given AA = 1, AB = 2, and BB = 1, possible results are "BBABABAB", "ABABABBB", "ABABABB", or "AABBABAB".
+2. Given AA = 1, AB = 2, and BB = 1, possible results are "BBABABAA", "ABAABBAB", "ABABAABB", or "AABBABAB".

 3. Given AA = 0, AB = 2, and BB = 0, the function should return "ABAB".